zjkmxy/zjkmxy.github.io/_posts/2020-07-11-tlv-reflection.md

 ```

 Clearly, they are used in different scenarios.
-- Wire is only used for transpotation and storage.
+- Wire is only used for transportation and storage.
   The program do not read or update any field of the wire form before it parses it into a struct.
 - Struct is only used inside the program.
   It cannot be stored to the disk or even passed to another process.